hfoffani/webprofiler/README.md

     ... etc ...

-Because of the complexity of the base image `consol/ubuntu-xfce-vnc` I am using it displays a lot of messages at startup.
-I will rebuild it using thinner layers of dependencies.
+This image is mostly entirely based on Selenium's ones.

 Of course you want to use your own test suite.
 For this I recommend to place the command file in a docker virtual drive.
 For instance:

     mkdir /tmp/data
     cp MY-TEST.tst /tmp/data
-    docker run -v /tmp/data:/data herchu/webprofiler /headless/webprofiler/webprofiler.sh /data/MY-TEST.tst
+    docker run -v /tmp/data:/data herchu/webprofiler /home/headless/webprofiler.sh /data/MY-TEST.tst

 ### Command language

 The command language is very simple.
-Currently  `go`, `findid`, `findname`, `findtext`, `type` and `click` are implemented.
+Currently  `go`, `findid`, `findname`, `findtext`, `findxpath`, `findcss`, `type`,  `click` and `select` are implemented.
 You can use any Web Inspector tool from the main browsers to see the arguments for the find commands.

 Example: